Pine-Hoppers/pinehopper-trip-planner/README.md

 This repo is home for the codebase that powers Pinehopper, a national park trip-planner web application.
 Users will be able to:

 - search and browse park activities
-- view more details about each activity and bookmark it to their wishlist
+- view details about each activity and bookmark it to their wishlist
-- users will be able to plan and create trips with their bookmarked items
+- drag and drop any bookmarked activity from their wishlist to the Calendar to create trips

 Deployed link: https://pinehopper.onrender.com/